Framework-Specific Routing Patterns (Next.js, Remix, SvelteKit)

 });

-// Cache alignment for edge providers
+// Cache alignment for static paths

-if (url.pathname.startsWith('/static')) {
+if (event.url.pathname.startsWith('/static')) {

 response.headers.set('Cache-Control', 'public, max-age=31536000, immutable');